Faculty and Staff

 Biography

 Charles Hagan serves as an instructor of undergraduate and graduate level CTE and PTE courses.
-He has experience as an administrator in Maryland’s Public School System.
+He served as a principal and assistant principal at Harford County Technical School in Harford County, Maryland.

 Education